 Most mattress brands have some free trial.
 Helix is no different.
 If you don’t like the feel of your custom mattress after 100 days, you can send it back for a full refund.
 The ten-year warranty is important, especially regarding the durability of the mattress.
 I haven’t had one long enough to know if this is the case, but there have been some reviews that state the mattress sinks more than they expected.
 If you find that your mattress falls lower than a certain point, you can get it replaced under warranty.

-From my experience looking around the internet, there is far more than one positive Helix bed review.
-Most of the people who bought a Helix seem to love the customization options, which is the main selling point of the product.
+From my experience of looking around the internet, there is far more than one positive Helix bed review.
+Most of the people who bought a Helix Midnight Luxe seem to love it.
 Most of the users I’ve seen have had positive results in sleep quality.
 The same goes for back pain that users have said to experience before.
 The positivity is especially apparent when it comes to couples, who seem to have been struggling to find a comfortable, affordable mattress for both parties.

-The only negative feedback I’ve seen in a Helix mattress review comes in the way of durability.
+The only negative feedback I’ve seen in a Helix Midnight Luxe review comes in the way of durability.
 Some users have claimed that the mattress sinks sooner than they thought it would.
-Still, at a certain point, Helix will replace the mattress if it drops too low.
+Still, at a certain point, the company will replace the mattress if it drops too low.

 Helix Mattress Alternatives